aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 This opens the run/debug configuration dialog

+You should see two predefined configurations in the left pane.
+One for running php scripts and another for running phpunit.

+> There is also a templates node that when expanded shows all the available configuration templates

+Click the plus button to add a new `debug configuration`

-from side panel select `php web application` (instead of `selecting php script`) to configure the server
+select `php web page` configuration template from the dropdown

-click on setup a server button

-opens a server setting panel

-setup a new server with the following settings

-server Name: laravel
+This will add a new `php web page` debug configuration settings left pane.

+Type in a name for this configuration in the right side pane.
+I type the laravel project name.

+The server dropdown in the right side panel will need to select a server that we must setup.

+click on button next to the server drop down in the right side panel which pops up a `servers` dialog to configure a PHP server that PHP Storm will run and connect to for the debug session.

+The first time there wont be any configured servers so click the plus sign to add a new `server configuration`

+give the server the name `laravel`

 Host: localhost

-Port: 8000 if using `php artisan serve` or `php -S localhost:8000` (set Port: 80 if using Laravel Valet )

-debugger:xdebug
+Port: 8001

+debugger drop down should have `xdebug` selected if XDebug was installed and configured.

-Click OK to setup and go back to the server settings panel
+Click OK to close the dialog and go back to the `run\debug configuratoions` dialog

-Now configure the laravel server that we just setup
+The server `laravel` that we just setup should be selected in the server dropdown

-configuration name: myproject

-select Server= laravel

-set a start URL to the url route for the controller action we want to debug
+set a start URL to `/` which is the url route for the controller action we want to debug

-set start URL: /

-default browser: chrome

-Apply the configuration
+select default browser `chrome` in the dropdown

+click OK to save the configuration and close the `run\debug configuratoions` dialog

-Now should be able to set a breakpoint in the controller action and run debug and break in the controller action:
+Now should be able to set a breakpoint in the controller action and run debug and break in the controller action.

 From the application menu select `run > debug` to start debugging